jcaip/jcaip.github.io/about.md

 I'm currently a machine learning engineer on the data team, working towards creating the first intelligent and data-driven products at Blend.
 You can check out some of the work I do [here](https://blend.com/predicting-submission/).

-This is my website, where I write about things that interest me - primarily deep learning, algorthims, distributed systems, and optimization.
+This is my website, where I write about things that interest me - primarily [deep/machine learning](https://jcaip.github.io/tags/#machine-learning), [systems](https://jcaip.github.io/tags/#systems), [optimization](https://jcaip.github.io/tags/#optimization), and [algorithms](https://jcaip.github.io/tags/#algorithms).

-I make a lot of typos (because I refuse to code in anything other than vim) and I misunderstand a lot of things, so if anything is spelled wrong, or just flat out wrong, please leave a PR! :)
+If you notice a typo or mistake, please leave a PR! :)

 ### More Information
 I'm originally from the Bay Area where I graduated from Amador Valley in 2015.
 After that I moved down south to study computer science at UCLA.